 The investment portfolio will be managed in accordance with the parameters specified within this Policy.
 The portfolio should obtain a market average rate of return during a market/economic environment of stable interest rates.
-A series of appropriate benchmarks, such as 6-month US Treasury Bill, Fed Funds Rates Index, may be established against which portfolio performance shall be compared on a regular basis.
+A series of appropriate benchmarks, such as 6-month US Treasury Bill, Fed Funds Rates Index, may be referenced for comparison purposes.
 However, the benchmarks may change as appropriate based on the duration of the investment pool and/or cash flow requirements.